Preparing children for the future requires imagination

 Some experts believe that children under the age of five will have jobs that have not yet been invented.
-Preparing children for the future requires imagining possibilities that don’t exist.
+Preparing children for the future requires imagining possibilities that do not yet exist.

 It is often said that “children are our future,” and in a world where the future is rapidly transforming, it is especially important to prepare them for what lies ahead.
 However, helping children develop the right skills is especially problematic when we don’t know the types of jobs they will one day hold.
 Some experts advise that children who are currently under the age of five will likely have jobs that have not yet been invented.

-In our 2021 Future of Work Convening, the Wisdom Weavers embraced the unknown with a playful curiosity advising that future occupations may not be in traditional setting—and they may not even be located on this planet.
+In our 2021 Future of Work Convening, Wisdom Weavers embraced the unknown with a playful curiosity, advising that future occupations may not be in traditional settings — and they may not even be located on this planet.
 More practically, they emphasized the importance of education and a mindset of continuous, lifelong learning.
 Specific skills and capabilities that will help young people adapt over their lifetimes include curiosity, problem-solving, critical thinking, and resourcefulness.
-The United Nations Sustainable Development Goal #4 of Quality Education aims to ensure that all people have access to equitable high-quality learning across the lifespan.
+The United Nations Global Goal #4 of Quality Education aims to ensure that all people have access to equitable, high-quality learning across their lifespan.

 Finding the right balance of coursework that motivates children to learn while ensuring that they acquire critical skills will become an increasingly important task for educators and parents.

-Marcus explains the complex set of decisions parents face in preparing children for an unknown future.
+Wisdom Weaver Dr. Marcus Ranney explains the complex set of decisions parents face in preparing children for an unknown future.

 “We have this chat actually as parents and I’m sure many parents have this chat around what is the future of their work going to be, what do we even advise them in terms of subjects to pick up [in] school and what should they be learning, how should they be learning, etc.”

-Dana finds that preparing children to thrive amidst rapid change is best achieved by teaching them to become aware of their unique strengths and to embrace the learning process.
+Wisdom Weaver Dr. Dana Ardi finds that preparing children to thrive amidst rapid change is best achieved by teaching them to become aware of their unique strengths and to embrace the learning process.